Driven by Ideals

 Contemporary issues over rail safety find an echo in the past with an account of the union's early successes in compelling the railway owners to accept responsibility for disasters caused by their neglect and incompetence.

 From the crucible of Britain's industrial revolution to today's post industrial decay the book reflects on the craft pride and discipline of train drivers, their solidarity and their broad political horizons.

-ASLEF general secretary Keith Norman says the union has a long history and a bright future.
+ASLEF general secretary Keith Norman (2004-2011) said the union has a long history and a bright future.

 'Anyone doubting either of these facts needs only to skim through the pages of this book.
 Anyone wanting to understand the bonds that have linked railway footplate workers over the last 125 years has only to read it more carefully.'

 He said 'I have always felt a deep gratitude to the people who first came together to form the trade union that would become ASLEF.
 Beginning any project is daunting, but the creation of a trade union from scratch would seem, to any normal mortal, a Herculean undertaking.
 The sense of optimism, purpose and conviction at that first meeting in February 1880 resounds still.
 It is an example and a clarion call to working people everywhere.
 It says, quite simply, 'Everything is possible when men and women unite in a just and common cause.'